coreos/torus/README.md

 Either way you'll find the binaries `agro`, `agromount` and `agroctl`.

 ### 1) Get etcd
-You need a *recent* [etcd](https://github.com/coreos/etcd), as agro uses the v3 API natively and depends on some fixes therein.
+You need a *v3.0* [etcd](https://github.com/coreos/etcd), as agro uses the v3 API natively and depends on some fixes therein.
-[etcd v2.3.0-alpha1](https://github.com/coreos/etcd/releases/tag/v2.3.0-alpha.1) or above is required.
+[etcd v3.0.0-beta.0](https://github.com/coreos/etcd/releases/tag/v3.0.0-beta.0) or above is required.

-Make sure to run etcd with the v3 API turned on:
+3.0 natively understands the v3 API.
 ```
-etcd --experimental-v3demo --experimental-gRPC-addr 127.0.0.1:2378 --data-dir /tmp/etcd
+etcd --data-dir /tmp/etcd
 ```

-[Clustering etcd v2.3 is left as an exercise to the reader](https://github.com/coreos/etcd/blob/master/Documentation/clustering.md) but it's a pretty common thing to do if you're running on CoreOS.
+[Clustering etcd v3.0 is left as an exercise to the reader](https://github.com/coreos/etcd/blob/master/Documentation/clustering.md) but it's a pretty common thing to do if you're running on CoreOS.

 ### 2) mkfs